TIBCOSoftware/mashling-recipes/recipes/ha-kubernetes-consul/README.md

 Update the docker image name in deployment.yml file and execute below command by passing consul host ip and consul token.

 ```
 chmod ugo+x *.sh
 ./kubernetes-setup.sh <CONSUL-HOST-IP> b1gs33cr3t
 ```
-CONSUL-HOST-IP: Provide HOST IP used for starting consul agent CONSUL-TOKEN : Consul token is the acl_master_token in the above config-files/configuration.json file <br>
+CONSUL-HOST-IP: Provide HOST IP used for starting consul agent.

 Note: Replace 1.8 with 1.9 or 1.10 to use other Kubernetes versions for kubeadm dind cluster in kubernetes-setup bash file.<br>
 If kubernetes cluster is running on cloud or on-prem, replace the content in register-consul bash file